-Component 1: The Devising Project (40% of the GCSE) is assessed by the teacher.
+Component 1: The Devising Project (40% of the GCSE).
 In this project, pupils create their own original piece of live theatre and document the creative journey in a portfolio which will be sent to the examination board.

-Component 2: Performance from a Text (20% of the GCSE) is assessed by a GCSE examiner.
-In this component, students choose, memorize, and self-direct two scenes from plays already written.
-Students read plays together in class from which they may choose a scene or monologue, or they may choose a text of their own.
+Although the component is focused on a performance, the pupils' account of their creative process in the portfolio is essential to their final mark.
+Component 2: Performance from a Text (20% of the GCSE).
+In this component, pupils choose, memorise, and self-direct two scenes from plays already written.
+Pupils read plays together in class from which they may choose a scene or monologue, or they may choose a text of their own.
+Exam Component: